-You can, for instance, become a contributor on a site like Storyblocks that have more than 180,000 active members.
+For instance, you can become a contributor on a site like Storyblocks that have more than 180,000 active members.
 One of the perks of using Storyblocks is that the video that you upload remains nonexclusive.
 This means that you can continue to distribute your videos everywhere you can make money which, ultimately, leaves you in control of your content.

 8. Branded Sponsorships